Skip to content

 Do not overlook accessories.
 A pair of Joy-Cons and a Pro Controller can add £55 to £85 to your total payout.
 These are items most people would throw in the box for free, not realising they have independent value.

 For your exact Switch value, get an instant quote on TechLoop.
-It takes about 30 seconds and the price is locked for 7 days.
+It takes about 30 seconds and the price is locked for 21 days.
+Selling a Switch 2 or Switch OLED?
+Those have their own dedicated quote pages.

 Joy-Con Drift and How It Affects Value